 Thank you so much for visiting this website.
-This is a privately funded 30-year study by me, Thomas Sandberg.
+This is a privately funded 30-year observational study by me, Thomas Sandberg.
 I am looking into the consequences of feeding a raw food diet to pets.
 I have studied dog's and cat's digestive system in dept since 1997 and believe that they both are carnivores.
 They require a species appropriate diet to sustain a strong immune system that in turn will promote a long healthy life and dramatically limit the risk of falling victim to serious diseases like cancer.

 If you feed a raw food diet and interested in supporting this study I hope you will register your pet.
 There is no fee to participate.
 My goal is to follow more than 10,000 dogs and 5000 cats for the rest of their lives documenting their health.
 I'm interested in all breeds and sizes.

 If you arrived on this page because you have a pet with cancer, please register and I will share the information I have collected over the last two decades.
 I do not treat animals but I can guide and assist you to possibly help you beat this horrible disease sharing natural protocols.
 Register here.

 You can also support these one-of-a-kind projects by donating to my funding raising campaign at Long Living Pets Research Foundation I'm currently unable to secure funding for these projects since the ones benefiting from this are us pet owners, not the commercial enterprises that make billions of dollars selling food that kills our beloved pets.
 Strong words I know, but sadly in many cases the truth.
 Close to 50% of our pets get cancer and that is not acceptable to me!
 The pets with cancer that I have assisted over the last 15 years were all fed a kibble type diet.
 All!

 I sincerely thank everyone in advance for any donations, every dollar helps!
 We need to keep this project going for the love of our pets.
 Please help now!